Broadcast programming: History

 With the beginning of scheduled television in 1936, television programming was initially only concerned with filling a few hours each evening – the hours now known as prime time.
 Over time, though, television began to be seen during the daytime and late at night, as well on the weekends.
 As air time increased, so did the demand for new material.
 With the exception of sports television, variety shows became much more important in prime time.

 Scheduling strategies

 Lead-ins and lead-outs

-Broadcasters may schedule a program to air before or after a widely-viewed tent-pole program, such as a popular series, or a special such as a high-profile sporting event, in the hope that audience flow will encourage the audience to tune-in early or stay for the second program.
+Broadcasters may schedule a program to air before or after a widely viewed tent-pole program, such as a popular series, or a special such as a high-profile sporting event (such as, in the United States, the Super Bowl), in the hope that audience flow will encourage the audience to tune-in early or stay for the second program.
 The second program is usually one that the broadcaster wants to promote to a wider audience, such as a new or lower-profile series.
 Sometimes, a lower-profile program may be scheduled between two tentpole programs, a technique known as hammocking.

+In some cases, a lead-in may be an episode of a series that has a tie-in or relevance to the lead-out.
+In May 2025, the BBC scheduled the Doctor Who episode "The Interstellar Song Contest"—which is themed after the Eurovision Song Contest—as a lead-in to its live broadcast of the 2025 edition.
+The episode was, in turn, aired after the 2025 FA Cup final; the hammocking of the episode between two live events proved to be risky for the BBC, with Doctor Who showrunner Russell T Davies expressing concern that the episode could have been preempted if the FA Cup match went to extra time.
+However, this did not prove to be the case, and the episode was the third-highest rated program of the night, behind only the FA Cup and Eurovision themselves.